Harel00944/Harel-RF-Board-SigGen-Final-Project-/README.md

 Special attention was given to:

-Short and smooth RF routing with minimal bends and optimized transition geometry.
+Short and smooth RF routing with short traces and  i tried to optimized transition geometry.

  via stitching and shielding around RF traces